jarviscanada/jarvis_data_eng_HachemZerban/README.md

 # Hachem Zerban .
 Jarvis Consulting

 Bilingual IT professional with 2 years of hands-on experience in IT support .
 Result-driven able to work in a fast paced environment and able to handle difficult situations.
 Successfully developed origanizational applications following design methodologies such  as agile  .
 Adaptable and consistent with an ability to work independently ,communicating  effectively with team members  and focused on improving technical solutions  that further establish organizational goals.Proficient in a range of modern technologies including Java ,C# and SQL .
-Possess skills in Relational databases including Mysql ,Microsoft SQL server and PostegreSQL.
+Possess skills in Relational databases including Mysql, Microsoft SQL server and PostegreSQL.

 ## Skills

-**Proficient:** Java 8, Linux/Bash, RDBMS/BASH, Agile/Scrum, Git/GitHub, Maven, UML
+**Proficient:** Java 8, Linux/Bash, RDBMS, Agile/Scrum, Git/GitHub, Maven, UML

 **Competent:** C#, HTML/CSS, XML/XSLT, Docker, Windows/MAC, Android/IOS, Ms Office suite